mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 * **differentiated** according to the environment

-The variables differentiated by environment instead have a different prefix based on the environment. the prefixes are as follows:
+The variables differentiated by environment instead have a different prefix based on the environment.
+The prefixes are as follows:

 * Test environment: `DEV_`
 * Preprod environment: `PREPROD_`